PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 11:55:23
+Last updated: 2024-04-02 11:57:27
-Random Quote: Life is movement-we breathe, we eat, we walk, we move! - John Pierrakos
+Random Quote: Life is what you make of it.
+Always has been, always will be. - Grandma Moses